AgenticPunk/ccmaster/README.md

 }
 ```

+Note: CCMaster automatically adds the `--dangerously-skip-permissions` flag to all Claude commands to skip permission prompts.

 Note: CCMaster always uses the current working directory by default when starting a session.

 ## 📁 File Structure